adambard/learnxinyminutes-docs/tcsh.html.markdown

 and a few other features.
 It is the native root shell for BSD-based systems such as FreeBSD.

-Almost all Linux distros and BSD they use today the tcsh instead of the original csh.
-In most cases csh is a symbolic link that points to tcsh This is because tcsh is backward compatible with csh, and the last does not maintained anymore.
+Almost all Linux distros and BSD today use tcsh instead of the original csh.
+In most cases csh is a symbolic link that points to tcsh.
+This is because tcsh is backward compatible with csh, and the last is not maintained anymore.

 - [TCSH Home](http://www.tcsh.org/)
 - [TCSH Wikipedia](https://en.wikipedia.org/wiki/Tcsh)